Youth unemployment in Greece: Causes

-Greek youth unemployment was exacerbated by the 2008 Financial Crisis as well as the European Debt Crisis which hit Greece harder than many other countries in Europe.
+Greek youth unemployment was exacerbated by the 2008 financial crisis as well as the Euro area crisis, which hit Greece harder than many other countries in Europe.
 The EU forced Greece into austerity measures which worsened the youth unemployment crisis and joined with the worsening economy caused the "economic massacre of the young generation".
 The Greek economy is also hurt by a lack of productivity which was only at 35$ GDP per hour in 2009 compared to an average of 49$ in the EU.
 There is also a low level of workforce participation with just 66% of the employable population participating in the labor market compared to 73% in the EU-27 in 2009.
 The Greek economy is over-regulated and hence hurts investment in the country which hurts youth employment, and also has a lumbering public sector which strains government finances.
 The government debt of Greece is over 180% of GDP as of 2018 and hence has a major impact on the Greek government's finances.
 Greece also faces corruption issues and an ineffective judiciary which is unable to create a level economic playing field.